BrandonPCollins/project-5-bookshop/README.md

    - The database used in this project (Elephant SQL) should be configured in Heroku.

 4. **Deployment:**
-   - Deploy the project to Heroku by pushing the code to the Heroku remote repository, setting Debug=True to Debug=False before final deployment.
+   - Deploy the project to Heroku by pushing the code to the Heroku remote repository, setting Debug=True to Debug=False in your settings.py before final deployment.
+Run  heroku run python manage.py migrate to ensure the migrations for the project's models are correctly running on the Heroku app.
    - The project should now be accessible through the provided Heroku app URL.

 This deployment process ensures a smooth transition from local development to a live Heroku environment, providing a scalable and accessible platform for users.

----

-## Custom Models
-In concordance with the marking criteria, Brandon's Bookshop features several custom models completely distinct from those showcased within

-### Rating System

-### Admin Blogs

-### Comment System

-Full CRUD functionality is implemented in the comment system for users.
-Create/ Read/ Update/ Delete

-### Newsletters

 ---